Updated January 20, 2021

 Greenback gives you the option to configure your export preferences for sales and expenses differently.
-This gives you the ability to treat expense transactions differently than you would sales transactions.
-For example, perhaps you want itemize your sales transactions but would prefer to export expenses in summary mode.
-In this example you would configure your sales export mode to "Itemized" while leaving your expenses export mode set to "Summary".
+For example, you can itemize your sales transactions and export expenses in summary mode.
+Read on to learn more about mode.

 Greenback allows you to export transactions in one of two ways.